 life.
 You can see this same thing in H.G.
 Wells' The Time Machine, in which the Eloi symbolize the Natural State and the Morlocks (who eat the Eloi) the Machine State.

 What Lucas was saying is that when technology is appropriated by the State, it will sooner or later turn into a monster that conquers and destroys and murders, that uses up people and eats their lives.
 The obverse is that when not used by the State, it will almost always be used for good purposes.
 In other words, when used by the free market, good will come from machines.

-Or, I should say, sacrificial Borg, who never question.
-Or sacrificial stormtroopers, who never question.
+Or, I should say, Borg, who never question.
+Or stormtroopers, who never question.

-The Borg, in my opinion, are a more accurate representation than the Empire of Star Wars.
+The Borg are, in my opinion, are a more accurate representation than the Empire.
 The Borg Cube is a gigantic womb, and the "people" in it are taken care of womb-to-tomb.
 Isn't this what the average hypnotized sheeple wants from the State?
 To never think, to avoid all anxiety, to be taken care of like a baby?
 They certainly have never heard what Frederick the Great said: "If my soldiers were to begin to think, not one of them would remain in the ranks."

 What these people never realize is that the downside of welfare is warfare.
 Welfare/warfare are opposite sides of the same coin.
 You won't find one without the other.